-Authorize Paid Calls Enable this option to perform an additional verification for toll calls.
+Authorize Paid Enable this option to perform an additional Calls verification for toll calls.
+Calls verification for ton cans.
 This will prevent unauthorized usage of phones available in public areas.
 Furthermore, if a single phone is shared among multiple users, then the outgoing calls can be billed to separate accounts; this will allow for accountability for each user based on the input authorization code.
 By default: disabled.
 Note that if this option is disabled and the Treat Auth Code as Part of Account ID option is enabled at the same time, the user will only be able to make toll-free calls.
 Use Associated When this option is enabled, the application checks Number to for an associated number specified for the account.
 Produce Auth ID If there is one, the authorization is done using the associated number and authorization code input by the user (i.e. account's associated number followed by # followed by authorization code, e.g. 74951234567#1234) will be used to authenticate the call).
-By default this is disabled By default this is disabled.
-Treat Auth Code Enable this feature if a single phone is shared as Part of among multiple users and there is a need to bill Account ID outgoing calls to separate accounts; the account with ID AccountID#AuthCode (account ID followed by # followed by authorization code, e.g. 12121234567#1234) will be used to authenticate the call.
-If this feature is disabled the input authorization If this feature is disabled, the input authorization code will be compared with the account's Service Unblock Code (defined in the Fraud Detection tab) to confirm that a legitimate user is attempting to make a call. to mine a can By default this feature is enabled.
+Predefault this is disabled Treat Auth Code By default this is disabled. as Part of Enable this feature if a single phone is shared among multiple users and there is a need to bill Account ID outgoing calls to separate accounts; the account Account ID with ID AccountID # AuthCode (account ID followed by # followed by authorization code, e.g. 12121234567#1234) will be used to authenticate the call.
+If this feature is disabled, the input authorization code will be compared with the account's Service Unblock Code (defined in the Fraud Detection tab) to confirm that a legitimate user is attempting to make a call.
+By default this feature is enabled.